ja-klaudiusz/Nuxt.js-SSR-AWS-Cognito/README.md

-# Nuxt.js SSR AWS Cognito
+# Nuxt.js & AWS Cognito JWT authentication
-Nuxt.js SSR &amp; AWS Cognito cookie (HttpOnly) base authentication boilerplate
+This is Nuxt.js SSR boilerplate app with express.js sever and httpOnly cookie based authentication.
+You can find out how to securely add sign-up and sign-in functionality to your app and how to get, store and refresh JWT token.

 ## Instalation steps
 ### 1. Create AWS account and go to the Cognito settings